fChristenson/rest-rpc-graphql/readme.md

 You can think of GraphQL as being a database client and the server a database that takes a query and returns a result.

-GraphQL is a great choice if you are building an public API where multiple clients will need different shapes of the data in the API or if you have multiple services you need to connect in to one big API.
+GraphQL is a great choice if you are building a public API where multiple clients will need different shapes of the data in the API or if you have multiple services you need to connect in to one big API.